 - Is breastfeeding more than you can handle?

 - Was this pregnancy the result of consentual sex?

 - Were you ever sexually assaulted, raped or abused?

 Some of the connections here are obvious.
-Birth can also trigger emotional responses to issues that might at first seem unrelated to the birth itself.
-When I explore the above questions with clients it transpires that these issues feature in PPD sufferers’ lives with great consistency – indeed there is much research to confirm this.
+But birth can also trigger emotional responses to issues that might at seem unrelated.
+And when I explore the above risk factors with clients, it transpires that these issues feature in PPD sufferers’ lives with great consistency.
+Indeed there is much research to confirm this.
 My experience is by no means isolated or special!

 As you can imagine, no drugs will make these issues disappear.
-So if you are on medication for a known hormonal issue but still feel awful, then maybe what’s really going on is on or related to something on this list.
+So if you are on medication for a known hormonal issue but still feel awful, then maybe what’s really going on is, or is related to something on this list.
 And that means it’s workable.
 It’ll just take some time, maybe some help.
 Both of which you deserve.